-- (a) The MPC shall perform, as delegate of the Board, the activities described in By-Law 5.1(c). - (b) The MPC may at any time and from time to time commission by sub-delegation to the Expert Advisory Panel the whole or any part of the Disciplinary Procedures in respect of a Complaint. - (c) The MPC may allocate, in the discretion of the MPC, the undertaking of Disciplinary Procedures between PCOs, ICMs, the Expert Advisory Panel and external service providers.

-(d) The MPC shall maintain such records and provide such reports as the Board shall from time to time require.
+- (a) The MPC shall perform, as delegate of the Board, the activities described in By-Law 5.1B(c). - (b) The MPC may at any time commission an Expert Advisory Panel by way of subdelegation to provide to it interpretation and/or any expert assistance on any Complaint to assist the undertaking of Disciplinary Procedures. - (c) The MPC may allocate, in the discretion of the MPC, the undertaking of Disciplinary Procedures between PCOs, ICMs, Expert Advisory Panels and external service providers. - (d) The MPC shall maintain such records and provide such reports as the Board shall from time to time require.